Skip to main content

 The From URL is the externally accessible URL for a proxied HTTP request.

-How to configure
+How to Configure

 In v0.26, we've updated the route matching behavior.
 If you do not specify a port number in a route's From URL, the route will match incoming requests with any port number (or no port number).
 If you do specify a port number, that route will match only requests containing that specific port number.

-With a From URL like the one below:
+With a from URL like the one below:

 from: https://www.example.com